This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to

 Crayola Model Magic is a great activity for a crafty kid on a plane.
 Unlike play dough, this clay does not fall apart and make a huge mess when played with.

-The texture is a little denser than play dough, so it’s not quite as good at making precise shapes.
+The texture is a little denser than playdough, more like a foam, so it’s not quite as good at making precise shapes.
 But let’s be honest, at this age they aren’t usually making detailed masterpieces yet.

 And the trade-off is totally worth it for a mess-free experience.
 My son loved squishing it, twisting it, and making all sorts of fun creations.

 This is a cheap activity that can lead to hours of entertainment.
 Give your child a calculator and set them loose pushing numbers and experimenting with what the buttons do.
 Or give them sequences to type in to help them practice their numbers.

 I was surprised at how long this kept my son occupied.
 And of course, at some point, it transitioned into a phone and he was kept busy “calling” all of his relatives to tell them about our trip.